thedamon/radioslipstream/data/reviews/2004-10-26-jens-lekman-when-i-said-i-wanted-to-be-your-dog.md

 categories:
   - album reviews
 ---
 It’s easy to think this album is a little silly, or even stupid.
-On first listen, I was noted to raise my eyebrow in confusion and disbelief when I heard the striking couplet &#8220;Did you take tram #7 to heaven? / Did you eat your banana from 7/11?&#8221;
+On first listen, I was noted to raise my eyebrow in confusion and disbelief when I heard the striking couplet “Did you take tram #7 to heaven? / Did you eat your banana from 7/11?”

 Eventually, my incredulity was eroded away by the sweet ’70s arrangements, catchy tunes and often comical lyrics.
 Jens (who kams vrom Schweeden) sees the world as a big, scary, confusing, and, more often than not, heartbreaking place.
 It’s hard not to feel sorry for the poor guy.